The application period for the 2023 E. Geoffrey and Elizabeth Thayer Verney Fellowship is open.

 How to Apply

 - A project proposal (up to 1,000 words), including

 - a description of the project and its significance,

 - a description of the anticipated research outcomes and audiences, and

 - the specific materials in the NHA’s collection that the applicant wishes to consult and their relevance to the project.

 - A current curriculum vitae.

 - Proposed dates of travel.

 Research topics should be strongly supported by the Nantucket Historical Association’s collections.
-We encourage prospective applicants to email Amelia Holmes, Associate Director of the Research Library, to discuss their research project and the collections that might support it before submitting an application.
+We encourage prospective applicants to email Amelia Holmes, Director of Collections & Research Services, to discuss their research project and the collections that might support it before submitting an application.

 Applications or inquiries may be sent to: